389ds/389ds.github.io/docs/389ds/FAQ/roadmap.md

 We have a new web UI Cockpit plugin.
 Now you can manage the server in Cockpit via a new plugin for the Directory Server.
 Setting up things like Replication, databases, and monitoring have been greatly improved since the old Java console.

-WARNING - Currently there is no LDAP browser/editor in the UI.
-For now, you need to use CLI tools, or other browsers like Apache Directory Studio, ldapvi, etc.  That being said, we do plan to add a generic browser/editor (more on this later).
+UPDATE - There is now a LDAP browser/editor in the UI.
 <br>

 ## What is coming in 389-ds-base-1.4.next (RHDS 11.x)